gold3nfish/terraform-database-migraion/README.md

 - Review the generated log URL to access detailed logs during and after the migration process.
 - Customize the script according to your specific requirements, such as adjusting resource configurations or adding additional logic for migration tasks.

+## Explanation

+For a detailed explanation of the code and how to use it, refer to the following Medium article: [Terraforming Your Migration: A Beginner's Guide to Infrastructural Magic](https://medium.com/@gold3nfish/terraforming-your-migration-a-beginners-guide-to-infrastructural-magic-892f620369d7).

 ## Contributors

 - [Taweewat Phonksawai](https://github.com/gold3nfish)